We are eager to assist you with all of your training and conference management needs!

 - Rose Lieberman Memorial Fund – Rose Lieberman was a distinguished scientist in the NIAID, NIH Laboratory of Immunology.
 Upon her death, friends and colleagues established a fund to support the Rose Lieberman Memorial Lecture to be given annually at the Bethesda campus of the NIH, the first of which was given in 1993.

-FAES is dedicated to promoting advanced education in the sciences and supporting biomedical research within the NIH intramural program.
+FAES is dedicated to promoting advanced education in the sciences and supporting biomedical research within the NIH intramural program and to the greater biomedical community.